Social media is being used increasingly to spread cryptocurrency and NFT scams. Thefts occur on Instagram, Twitter, Facebook, Discord, and Telegram.

 Discord's popularity doesn't mean it's immune to scams and compromises.

-Scammers have designed many creative ways to get users to click on malicious links via direct messages to steal their personal information and assets.
+Scammers have designed many creative ways targeting Discord users to get them to click on malicious links via direct messages to steal their personal information and assets.

-These scams don’t just emerge from small, unverified Discord channels.
+These Discord scams don’t just emerge from small, unverified Discord channels.
 Scammers have found ways to infiltrate large companies to make their scams more likely to succeed.
-There are two prominent examples:
+There are two prominent examples of compromised Discord safety:

 OpenSea’s Carl-Bot

-OpenSea, the primary marketplace for non-fungible tokens (NFTs), reported major Discord problems very recently in May 2022, involving spambots posting phishing links to countless users.
+OpenSea, the primary marketplace for non-fungible tokens (NFTs), reported major Discord problems very recently in May 2022, involving spambots posting phishing scams and links to countless users.

 The spam allegedly originates from an automated Carl-Bot that OpenSea was using, a Discord bot used for miscellaneous admin tasks and user support.
-Typically, such vulnerabilities can emerge when a Discord channel's administrator is phished.
+Typically, such vulnerabilities can emerge when a Discord channel's administrator is phished or a cyber security Discord bot is compromised.

 Axie Infinity’s Discord Bot